Knowledge Base | Level Beast

 📌 How to Use Them

 Magnets are your primary risk management and take-profit targets.
-If you're long and price is approaching a Magnet, that is where you consider scaling out or tightening your stop.
 Do not hold through a Magnet hoping for more — let price show you what it wants to do there first.

 Micro Training: What Are the Magnet Levels?